-While only approvers can open a new development branch and merge pull requests, anyone can open a pull request for a new development branch.
+While only approvers can open a new localization branch and merge pull requests, anyone can open a pull request for a new localization branch.
 No special permissions are required.

 For more information about working from forks or directly from the repository, see "fork and clone the repo".

 SIG Docs welcomes upstream contributions and corrections to the English source.